Daydreamer-riri/riri-me/src/content/blog/read the th configuration file.md

 It will read the configuration file in the root directory by default.

 However, in my scenario, I need a more flexible way to get the default export of a certain TypeScript file.
-Therefore, I used [jiti](https://github.com/unjs/jiti), which is relied on by `c12`.
+Therefore, I used [jiti](https://github.com/unjs/jiti), which is a dependency of `c12`.
 ```ts
 const config: Record<string, string> = await jiti(configPath, {
   interopDefault: true,